ajdelguidice/as3lib-miniAMF/README.md

 <b>This is heavily work in progress</b>

-This is a fork of <a href="https://pypi.org/project/Mini-AMF/">Mini-AMF</a> that aims to works properly on newer python versions (3.11+).
+This is a fork of <a href="https://pypi.org/project/Mini-AMF/">Mini-AMF</a> that aims to work properly on newer python versions (3.11+).
+This could theoretically go down to 3.9 but PyFloat_Unpack{4,8} and PyFloat_Pack{4,8} were changed in 3.11 so I would need to do some backporting.
 Miniamf made use of a lot of deprecated or removed functionality, especially in the cython modules, which means I had to rewrite a lot of stuff.
 If something doesn't work as expected, please let me know, I'll try to fix it as best as I can.

+This package currently uses the same directories as miniamf.
+They should not be installed together.

 ## Change Overview
 Python 2 support has been removed.